embassy-rs/ekv/README.md

 Soon:

-- Support "progressive compaction": instead of compacting 2 whole files into one, do it page by page.
-- Handle storage full condition.
-Currently panics.
-It should trigger compactions, then return error if still full.
 - Add (optional) CRCs to check data integrity.
 Both headers and data.
 - Allow N read transactions + 1 write transaction concurrently.
-- Async
 - Free uncommitted pages on transaction drop.
 - Remove tombstone records when compacting the topmost level.